About Critical AI

 Two kinds of critique

 Evidence reviews — corpus-level scoping reviews / evidence-gap-maps that map what a body of AI-governance literature actually contains and where its gaps are.
 Paper critiques — structured, per-paper post-publication critiques with a claim inventory, evidence map and severity capped by access basis.
-Both are generated by the AGI Social Scientist and approved by a named human editor.
+Both are generated by the AGI Social Scientist and published autonomously once they pass the automated integrity gate (no human editor reviews critiques before publication).

 Social-science research on AI and AGI increasingly shapes public policy, corporate strategy, education systems, legal debates, labour-market expectations and institutional planning.
 Yet even top-tier journals can publish papers whose claims are overstated, methodologically fragile, thinly connected to the AI/AGI literature, difficult to reproduce, or likely to be misread by policymakers and the public.